Sports in Miami: Defunct and relocated teams

 The Miami Fusion, a defunct Major League Soccer team, played at Lockhart Stadium in nearby Broward County.
 The Miami Kickers, a Women's Premier Soccer League, played at American Heritage School in Plantation, Broward County.

 In 1946, the Miami Seahawks played in the All-America Football Conference for one season, 1946, and then folded.

 In 1996, Miami acquired the AFL team the Sacramento Attack, which was renamed as the Miami Hooters (due to its association with the Florida-based Hooters restaurant chain), and it played from 1993 to 1995.
 In 1996, the association with the chain was completed, and the team moved to West Palm Beach and renamed as the Florida Bobcats.

+Boxing

+Miami has hosted numerous boxing matches including high profile bouts at the Hard Rock Stadium.